Connection Managers

 Other databasesX*Generic ODBC support

-Custom connector****Own implementation
+Custom connector****Using own implementation

 *: There is a limited support for other databases as well - you can use the generic Odbc or OleDb connection manager to access these databases.
 Please note that using these connections comes with some major limitations.